What makes you think you are good at testing? Why do you Qualify as a Tester?

 - To understand bug fix effects

-- To understand the product from other perspectives like development, business etc.
+- To understand the product from other perspectives like development, business, etc.

-Can be beneficial to understand the overall picture and to define the coverage.
+It can be beneficial to understand the overall picture and to define the coverage.

-As I have written in almost my all posts, software testing is about ideas.
+As I have written in almost my all posts, Software Testing is about ideas.
 When you can generate numbers of ideas to test the product, you stand out of crowd as most of the time people feel self-satisfaction after writing ordinary functional and performance test cases.

 So, be an idea generator if you want to be good at testing.

 Being a tester, you are not expected to do testing only.
-You need to understand the data collected from testing and need to analyze them for particular behavior of application or product.
-Most of the time, when I hear about non-reproducible bug, I silently smile.
+You need to understand the data collected from testing and need to analyze them for the particular behavior of application or product.
+Most of the time, when I hear about a non-reproducible bug, I silently smile.

 Also, as we all know, when it comes to automation testing, most of the time it’s about analyzing test results because creating scripts and executing them for numerous time is not a big task but analyzing the data generated after execution of those scripts, is the most important part.

 #5) You Can Report Negative Things In A Positive Way

 Yes, you read it correctly.
 A tester needs to learn tactics to deal with everyone around and needs to be good at communication.
 No one feels good when he/she is being told that whatever they did was completely or partially wrong.
 But it makes a whole lot of difference in reaction when you suggest doing something or rectifying something with better ideas and without an egoistic voice.